TryHack3M Subscribe

 And there, we find detailed instructions under one of them on the condition under which an invite code will be returned to us.

-As we can see, it uses the function window.location.hostname
+As we can see, it uses the function `window.location.hostname`

-file on our system.
+to check where the package is heading.
+To receive the file `inviteCode1337HM.php`, we will need to add a new record to the `/etc/hosts`file on our system.
 However, first, we will modify the code on the page to point to the file we need.

 Here we add a new file location that is downloaded from the server.
-We'll change it to inviteCode1337HM.php
+We'll change it to **`inviteCode1337HM.php`**.

-file, we'll add a new record pointing to the server's IP address.
+Then, in the **`/etc/hosts`** file, we'll add a new record pointing to the server's IP address.

 Then we'll try entering any code.
 It doesn't really matter because, with our host set up correctly, the server will return us an invite code.